Baker Knight: Life and career

-Knight then wrote "The Wonder of You" for Perry Como, but Ray Peterson recorded it instead at the behest of Como's arranger Dick Pierce, and the song became a hit in both the U.S. and UK.
+Knight then wrote "The Wonder of You" for Perry Como, but Ray Peterson recorded it instead at the behest of Como's arranger Dick Peirce, and the song became a hit in both the U.S. and UK.
 Elvis Presley later recorded it with even greater success.
 Knight continued to record solo with RCA, Chess, Reprise, and Challenge, but never with much luck.
 He pursued his movie career, but he only appeared on screen once, in the 1966 B-movie, Swamp Country.
 He had a small part as a strolling minstrel and sang several of his own songs.

 In 1966, Dean Martin picked up "Somewhere There's a Someone", the first of eleven of Knight's songs he would cover.
 Frank Sinatra recorded a handful of Knight tunes, including "Anytime at All".
 Knight also wrote psychedelic music for the West Coast Pop Art Experimental Band in the late 1960s.

 In 1971, he teamed with producer Jimmy Bowen and singers Kim Carnes and Mike Settle to create the bubblegum pop studio group The Sugar Bears.
 An album, Presenting the Sugar Bears, and three singles were released with one song, Knight's "You Are The One", reaching #51 on the Billboard charts.

 Knight turned to country music in the 1970s, writing songs for Ernest Ashworth, Hank Williams, Jr., Jerry Lee Lewis, Dave & Sugar, and Mickey Gilley, whose No. 1 hit "Don't the Girls All Get Prettier at Closing Time" won Knight the Academy of Country Music's Song of the Year in 1976.

 In 1985, Knight returned to Birmingham, suffering from chronic fatigue syndrome and agoraphobia, and his output decreased considerably.
 In the 1990s, he set up his own home studio and self-released several solo albums through his website, including The Way I Hear It, Music Is My Woman, and Music for Romantic Dreamers, the last one all instrumental.
 Knight published a memoir entitled A Piece of the Big-Time (my songs - my success - my struggle for survival) in 2005 just before his death.

 Thomas Baker Knight Jr. died in Birmingham, Alabama, in 2005 at the age of 72.
 He was survived by his daughter, singer-actress Tuesday Knight, and his son, Dr. Thomas Baker Knight III.